Exposome Geocoder – Input Preparation and Usage Guide

 Sample outputs demo/address_files/output

-Files Generated Each input file produces:
+Each input file can produce:

 <filename>_with_coordinates.csv— input + latitude/longitude<filename>_with_fips.csv— input + FIPS codes